abdousameh/nest-js-example/README.md

 <!-- [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. -->

-This project has developed to give some examples of some functionalities of NestJS framework.
+This project has been developed to give some examples of some functionalities of NestJS framework.
 I am learning this framework alone and I'm having a lot of trouble with some functionalities.
-If you are beginner like me, I hope that this project will help you a little.
+If you are a beginner like me, I hope that this project will help you a little.
-If you have some remarks, on my english whichi s not very good, on my programming style to improve it, on some bugs you have found to solve its, on some improvement on my code to improve it, on some new functionalities to add its if possible (it could be easier for me if you some code to propose to me).
+If you have some remarks, on my english which is not very good, on my programming style to improve it, on some bugs you have found to solve its, on some improvements on my code to improve it, on some new functionalities to add its if possible (it could be easier for me if you have some code to propose to me).

 ## Version